Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 <img src="images/prefab_cluster.png" width="400"/>
 </p>

-  Now all that is left is to use our prefab clusters inside a Randomizer. here is some sample code:
+  Now all that is left is to use our prefab clusters inside a Randomizer.
+Here is some sample code:

   ```C#
   using System;